Whitetails Unlimited has been a fulfilling, beautiful roller coaster ride - The Vicksburg Post

 I also want to thank my daughter, Natalie Cantin, who is my vice president for WTU.
 She loves to help me in every way possible.
 She is 14 and helps set up for the banquet and also guides for the hunt.

 I look forward to serving my wonderful community as your president for WTU events for years to come.
-I have no plans on leaving any time soon.
+I have no plans on leaving anytime soon.

 This roller coaster ride I have hopped on is only getting better with each year that passes.
 Thank you all for allowing me to serve our community and may God continue to bless you all and your family.